nh-server/switch-guide/docs/user_guide/emummc/partitioning_sd.md

 !!!warning "This will delete everything on your sd card"
 	Doing this will delete all your data from your sd card, be warned!

-!!!danger "Make sure you get the right drive"
-	Make sure you pick your SD card while following thse steps, and not some other drive. **if you pick the wrong drive that drive will be deleted instead, be warned!**

 !!! warning "Backing up your existing Nintendo folder"
 	Before we start, if you are using a microSD card already as a storage device for your games, you will want to back up your `Nintendo` folder that is on the root of your microSD card to a safe place on your computer.
 This folder contains your games and saves.